-The master of fine arts program in studio art is a community of dedicated and diverse fine arts professionals.
-We recognize and respond to the universal human need for visual expression, and the indispensable role of the visual arts and visual communication in contemporary society.
-We recognize the necessity of intellectual curiosity and creative discipline as components of a quality learning environment and respect the conversation between intuition and intellect that contributes to transformative art-making.
+The master of fine arts program in studio art is lead by a community of dedicated and diverse fine arts professionals.
+We recognize and respond to the ubiquitous human need for visual expression, and the indispensable role of the visual arts and visual communication in contemporary society.
+We recognize the necessity of intellectual curiosity and creative discipline as components of a dynamic learning environment and respect the conversation between intuition and intellect that contributes to transformative art-making.
 We encourage exploration and experimentation that crosses intellectual and methodological boundaries while simultaneously respecting and engaging the history and traditions of art.

-In the context of a research I institution, the UNC M.F.A. program stands as a site of synthesis, where extensive intellectual and creative resources are available to students in their pursuit of self expression.
+In the context of a research I institution, the UNC M.F.A. program stands as a site of synthesis, where extensive intellectual and creative resources are available to students in their pursuit of visual and cultural production.
 We seek students who are technically adept, critically aware, and dedicated to their passion for art-making.
-With these qualities as a point of departure, faculty work closely with students to encourage aesthetic and intellectual inquiry, impart versatile skills, and motivate self-exploration.
+Faculty work closely with students to engage aesthetic and intellectual inquiry, impart versatile skills, and motivate critical investigations.
 Our resolve is to help students create outstanding works of art.

 Credits for studio practice constitute the majority of credits.
 These are earned through independent study and critique.
 All M.F.A. students have individual studio space to support their creative research.
 With the department's interdisciplinary approach, students need not choose a particular medium for specialization.
 They may use different media to express a variety of aesthetic and conceptual goals.
 This however, does not preclude a media focus, but does mean that media choices are integral to students' intellectual and aesthetic explorations.

 The structure for feedback in the program is through weekly critiques, where students interact with the studio faculty over the course of the semester.
-A series of formal reviews bring the entire faculty together to evaluate each student’s progress at the end of the first, second, and fourth semester.
+A series of formal reviews bring the entire faculty together to evaluate each student's progress at the end of the first semester, and the student's committee members evaluate that progress at the end of the second and fourth semester.

 The academic component of the M.F.A. program is designed to complement the art making process.
 The program strongly believes that the decision to pursue the making of fine art in an academic context carries an attendant responsibility to develop the verbal and written articulation of the visual.
 To help achieve this goal, students participate each semester in a graduate seminar (three credit hours).
 Contemporary critical issues surrounding the making of art are explored and debated in this group forum.
 Practical aspects of an art career (grant writing, professional presentation, networking with galleries and museums, etc.) make up the professional development component of the seminar.
 The balance of these components will vary from semester to semester, reflecting the focus of the various faculty teaching the course.